top of page

 Drove two parallel design efforts: leading the administrative framework that gave product teams control over feature visibility and timing, while co-designing the Manager Dashboard MVP with fellow UX peers.

-I contributed to the design for the Manager Dashboard MVP with two other designer while also individually leading the design framework for its security capabilites, enabling HR business leaders to control feature and data visibility.
-As part of a three-designer team, I aided in early research, design iterations, and collaboration with product and development to ensure both tools met user needs and business goals.
+I contributed to the design for the Manager Dashboard MVP with two other designers while also individually leading the design framework for its security capabilities, enabling HR business leaders to control feature and data visibility.

-• Brought to light managers goals by driving early research for the Manager Dashboard MVP; conducted interviews, synthesized findings into journey maps and flows, and used insights to explain design decisions with credibility.
+Brought to light managers goals by driving early research for the Manager Dashboard MVP; conducted interviews, synthesized findings into journey maps and flows, and used insights to explain design decisions with credibility.

 Five Month Timeline — Led UX Across Discovery, Definition & Delivery